 - Cuisine: British

 - 1 large piece of fresh organic ginger (enough to add 1 tbsp a day for 5 days)

 - 5 tbsp sugar

 - 3 1/4 cups of water (chlorine free)

-- Mix all of the water with 1 tbsp of sugar and 1 tbsp of diced ginger in a glass quart jar.
+- Mix all of the water with 1 tbsp of sugar and 1 tbsp of grated ginger in a glass quart jar.

 - Stir until the sugar is dissolved.